 What is included with a house kit?

-The kit includes all of the materials required to construct a weather tight shell on your foundation: hardware, fasteners, framing, sheathing, floors, roofing, flashing, drip edge and trim.
+Our kits include all of the materials required to construct a weather tight shell on your foundation: hardware, fasteners, framing, sheathing, siding, sub-floors, roofing, flashing, drip edge and trim.
 Please note that windows and doors are not included in the base kit price, but are available as options.
-All materials are hand selected, carefully cut to precise dimensions, labeled, and packaged in easily identifiable bundles that two people can carry.
-A small amount of siding must be cut at the site.
+All materials are hand selected, carefully cut to precise dimensions and labeled with a part number.
+We do not cut clapboard, or other horizontal siding.
 An illustrated Construction Manual describes each step, from the construction of a foundation to the installation of the roof, all in simple, easy-to-understand language.
-Options include doors, windows, skylights, stairs, dormers, higher ceilings, loft floor openings and larger studs and rafters to allow for more insulation.
+Options include skylights, stairs, dormers, higher ceilings, loft floor openings and our double-stud wall framing system to allow for more insulation.
 We do not include any interior materials, except sub-floors.

 What materials are used?

-A variety of high quality materials are used to complete the shell; these are listed on the Barn-House Specifications page.
+A variety of high quality materials are used to complete the shell; these are listed on the House Specifications page.

 What kind of foundation is required?

 The foundation can consist of a series of concrete piers, a continuous concrete wall with a crawl space or full basement, or a concrete slab.
 A pier foundation has a minimal impact on the site and usually does not require the use of heavy equipment: hand tools can be used to dig holes and construct the concrete piers.
 A plan for your specific foundation is provided well in advance of your kit delivery.
-See Barn-House Specifications
+See the House Specifications page.

 How long will it take to assemble?

-A 24'x24' Barn-House can be assembled by two people in about 15 days.
+A 24'x24' house can typically be assembled by two people in about 15 days.
 No cranes, lifts or power tools are typically required.